waynodiablo/Oystercard/yelpv1.md

 ##### Adding Gems for testing

 We created a Rails app without its default testing framework.
-Let's add in our prefered RSpec testing framework by adding som gems to our Gemfile.
+Let's add in our preferred RSpec testing framework by adding som gems to our Gemfile.

 ```ruby
 group :test do